 *Lab science elective: Choose any lab course with prefix SCI, BIOL CHEM, ENVS or GEOL except BIOL 100C and CHEM 100C.

-Students graduating with an Associate in Science in Mathematics degree will demonstrate the ability to:
+Students graduating with an AS in Mathematics degree will demonstrate the ability to:

-- Identify, discuss, and analyze mathematical and physical theories relevant to STEM
+1. Identify, discuss, and analyze mathematical and physical theories relevant to STEM.

 With this degree you will be able to transfer, apply to competitive admissions majors, and complete your BA/BS degree in the same time and with the same course requirements as students who start at a University System of NH school.

 Easy Transfer Opportunities

 - Plymouth State University (2 + 2 Program)

 - Keene State College

 - Franklin University